ravish1729/Peer-to-Peer-File-Sharing/README.md

 # Peer-to-Peer-File-Sharing
-Demonstrate's the concept of peer to peer file sharing, similar to model used by napster.
+Demonstrate's the concept of peer to peer file sharing.